CartoDB/documentation/app/content/carto-user-manual/maps/map-settings.md

 ### Widgets

-This guide describes how to add interactive widgets to view your map data in CARTO Builder.
-Widgets are embedded within your visualization and do not modify your original data, they simply allow you to explore your map by selecting targeted filters of interest.
+This guide describes how to add interactive widgets to your map in CARTO Builder.
+Widgets are embedded within your visualization and do not modify your original data, they simply allow you to explore your data and get insights by drilling-down different types of filters that are conected to each other and the map's viewport.

-In the Widget tab of Builder, you will see the list of your current widgets.
+In the Widgets tab of Builder, you will see the list of your current widgets.
 If you haven’t created a widget yet, you will see the following page:

 ![Map widgets new widget](/img/cloud-native-workspace/maps/map_new_widget.png)